nicomunting/sas-macro-utils/README.md

 ![summary output](examples/compare_summary.png)

 ## Dropping empty variables from a data set (`smu_drop_empty_vars`)
 Easily determine for a data set which variables only have missing values and get rid of them.
+This macro relies on `smu_count_missings_per_var` to determine empty variables.

 ## Counting missing for numeric and character variables (`smu_count_missings_per_var`)
 PROC FREQ can be used to determine missing values for variables in a data set, but if you are purely interested in that it can be a bit cumbersome.
-This macro will output the count of missing and non-missing values for each variable in the input data set.
+This macro will output the count of missing and non-missing values for numeric and character variables in the input data set.
+This macro is based on the idea presented in [Calculating Missing Value Counts - Loren Lidsky (NESUG 1993 Proceedings)](https://lexjansen.com/nesug/nesug93/NESUG93033.pdf).